Don Hickey presents...

 His artwork is collected in over 26 countries worldwide and housed in such notable collections as The Vatican, H.R.M.
 Queen Elizabeth II, The White House, The U.S. Embassy, the Prime Ministers of Canada and Malta, and President Nelson Mandela has acquired his work.
 Such celebrities as Sting, Dan Aykroyd, Eric Burdon, Gordon Lightfoot, Jack Lemmon, Dr. David Suzuki, Dr. Jane Goodall and the Ford Motor Company have all placed their trust in him to deliver world-class paintings.

 "The Force of Inspiration" George Lucas, creator of Star Wars and Indiana Jones, has given artist Ron Suchiu permission to paint and produce limited edition prints using any of the characters that Lucas has ever created.
 George has generously agreed to personally sign each limited edition print.
 Proceeds from them will go to aid the Jane Goodall Institute so that she may carry on with her decades of wonderful humanitarian efforts.

 "Paint it Black" featuring the Rolling Stones is the first painting of seven in Suchiu's new mega-collectable series "The Seven Surreal Wonders of Suchiu".
 This series will spawn a total of only 50 museum quality giclee reproductions of each of the seven exciting surreal artworks by Ronald Suchiu.
-Suchiu is quickly becoming know as one of the premier surreal artist of our time.
+Suchiu is quickly becoming known as one of the premier surreal artists of our time.